rhuynh06/rhuynh06/README.md

 🎓 **Computer Science Student @ UC Irvine**
 💻 **Passionate about Artificial Intelligence and Machine Learning!**

-I'm a first-year Computer Science student at the University of California, Irvine, actively pursuing knowledge and hands-on experience in cutting-edge technologies.
+I'm a student at the University of California, Irvine majoring in Computer Science, actively pursuing knowledge and hands-on experience in cutting-edge technologies.
 My goal is to contribute to impactful projects while constantly improving my technical skills.

 ---